giltayar/module-resolution-from-the-ground-up/03-nodejs-import-module-resolution/03-nodejs-import-main-field/README.md

 ## 03 How does Node.js use `package.json`'s `main`?

-- So we've seen how Node.js looks for bare specifiers - part of the algorithm goes looking in the `node_modules` folder with the same name as the package, and looking for the `package.json` in there.
+- So we've seen how Node.js looks for bare specifiers - part of the algorithm goes looking in the `node_modules` directory with the same name as the package, and looking for the `package.json` in there.

 - Node.js will look in the `main` field and the `exports` field. `exports` wins if it exists.